yeebc/jupyterlab-neon-theme/README.md

 <img src="https://raw.githubusercontent.com/yeebc/jupyterlab-neon-theme/master/screenshots/Neon Night.png" />
 <img src="https://raw.githubusercontent.com/yeebc/jupyterlab-neon-theme/master/screenshots/Neon Sunset.png" />

 This theme is hightly inspired by artworks of 80's Neon, Synthwave and Cyberpunk.
-It is optimized for **long-term use** but cooool and colorful.
+It is optimized for **long-term use** but colorful and cooool.

 ## Bonuses
 1. Search tool + neon billboard